Programs & Services

 - Community benevolence

 Our experienced mobile cleaning crews are well-trained, supervised, and insured.
-We perform custodial services at over 25 different churches, homes, offices, businesses, and government offices throughout Tioga County and the surrounding area.
+We perform custodial services at 37 different locations including churches, homes, offices, businesses, and government offices throughout Tioga County and the surrounding area.

 We currently have approximately 45 individuals with disabilities working in custodial services.